anaik91/opdk2hybridorx/apigee_hybrid_org_decommission/README.md

 ## Objective
-To select a specific org in a multi org  Apigee Hybrid Cluster.
+To Decommission a specific Apigee Org in a Multi-Org Apigee Hybrid Cluster.

 ## Disclaimer
 This is not an Officially Supported Google Product!